Boris Johnson Is Likely to Be Britain's Next Prime Minister. Who Is He?

 Boris Johnson is all but certain to become Britain’s next Prime Minister next month, following the resignation of Theresa May.

-The race to succeed May as leader of the ruling Conservative Party is ongoing, but Johnson is the clear frontrunner and has only one remaining contender, Jeremy Hunt.
+The race to succeed May as leader of the ruling Conservative Party is ongoing, but Johnson is the clear frontrunner and has only one remaining opponent, Jeremy Hunt.
 The winner of that race will be decided in a ballot of the 124,000 or so card-carrying Conservative Party members.
 They are significantly more right-wing, more pro-Brexit and more white than the average British citizen.
 And Boris Johnson is their darling.

 So, barring a catastrophic collapse in support, Johnson is likely to be Britain’s next PM.
 Here’s what to know about him.